meeshkan/ts-http-types/README.md

 ```

 # Writing HTTP exchanges
-Using `HttpExchangeWriter` a recording of HTTP traffic can be serialised for use with any program that can handle the HTTP Types format.
+Using `HttpExchangeWriter` a recording of HTTP traffic can be serialised for use with any program that can handle the http-types format.
 ```typescript
 const writer = new HttpExchangeWriter();